ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 - Set up for `TypeBEntity`
 	- This will be `TypeAEntity`'s parent
 	- Table
-		- Setup a Table-Model Pair - Using the Shortcut (as previously demonstrated)
+		- Setup a table-model pair - The short way (as previously demonstrated)
 			- Model name `TypeBEntity`
 			- Table name: this will be automatically configured
 			- Table columns